I Tried The New iPhone 11 Lineup — & Here's What I Think

 If you're in the market for a new phone, this next-gen iPhone lineup is a great one.
 But if you have a model that already supports iOS 13 (basically, anything including and younger than an iPhone SE), it's still kickin', and you're not a content creator or photographer who could majorly benefit from the improved camera system, there's no need to rush out and buy a new one.
 (While the iPhone 11 Pro can't compete with the capabilities of, say, a Sony a7 III, creators will definitely get a lot more use out of these new iPhone camera lenses than those of iPhone cameras past.)
 That said, as a non-content creator, to me, the coolest things about the new phones besides the cameras are the iOS 13 features (like in-text Memojis), which can be downloaded on most already-existing iPhone models and aren't specific to this new hardware.

-But if you do make photo or video content and don't want to shell out thousands of dollars for a professional-grade camera, the 11 Pro and Pro Max, at $999 and $1,099, respectively, have cameras that are shockingly sophisticated.
+But if you do make photo or video content and don't want to shell out thousands of dollars for a professional-grade camera, the 11 Pro and Pro Max, at $1379 CAD and $1519 CAD, respectively, have cameras that are shockingly sophisticated.
 And even without the telephoto lens, the Phone 11 still has the ultra-wide and wide lenses.
-Plus, the latter model starts at $699, which is $100 less than last year's iPhone XR launch price.
+Plus, the latter model starts at $979 CAD, which is $100 less than last year's iPhone XR launch price.
 Keep in mind, too, that trading in old devices can slash the cost of a new phone significantly (and it's the environmentally sustainable thing to do).

 Advertisement